 - crimes related to sexual misconduct (arrests and convictions)

 The BON looks at sexual misconduct incidents when it’s reviewing an application for a nursing license in Texas, and it also applies disciplinary sanctions to licensed nurses who engage in sexual misconduct.

 Even if you know that you didn’t do anything wrong, or you believe that it’s just a minor issue, it could be extremely helpful to have a nurse attorney at your side.
 We can represent you through the entire license defense process, potentially avoiding or lessening any disciplinary sanctions that could become part of your permanent record.

 For additional questions about sexual misconduct, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.

-Please note that in addition to helping nurses in Texas with licensing issues related to sexual misconduct, Kevin Keaney P.C. also helps with: expired nursing licenses, violation of boundaries, continuing ed violations, substance abuse, criminal arrests, lying and falsification of documents, and dishonesty, fraud and deceit.
+Please make note that in addition to helping nurses in Texas with licensing issues related to sexual misconduct, Kevin Keaney P.C. also helps with: expired nursing licenses, violation of boundaries, continuing ed violations, substance abuse, criminal arrests, lying and falsification of documents, and dishonesty, fraud and deceit.